Chiragkhanna/EcommerceCheckout/README.md

 ## About The Project

 Clean Architecture Solution Template for ASP.NET Core 5.0.
-Built with Onion/Hexagonal Architecture and incorporates the most essential Packages your projects will ever need.
-Includes both WebApi and Web(MVC) Projects.
+Built for exercise of checkout system for a shop which sell only apples and oranges.
+Build a system which take list of items as string input
+Then apply discount offers like
+1) buy one , get one free
+2) 3 for price of 2

 ### Built with